Sunday, 21 June 2015

 http://www.huguenot-museum-germany.com/huguenots/galleries/romeyn-de-hooghe/007-hooghe-tirannien.php

 Marteilhe was born in Bergerac in 1684 into an affluent and well-educated Protestant family.
-In 1700 when the duc de La Force was given permission to "convert" the local Huguenots; twenty-two dragoons were forcibly billeted with the Bergerac family, Jean's father imprisoned and his mother tortured into signing a renunciation of her faith.
+In 1700, when the duc de La Force was given permission to "convert" the local Huguenots, twenty-two dragoons were forcibly billeted with the Marteilhe family, Jean's father was imprisoned and his mother tortured into signing a renunciation of her faith.
 Jean and a companion attempted to escape to Holland but were captured at the French frontier near Marienbourg and imprisoned in Tournay.
 Having been condemned to the galleys, the young men were held for several months in Lille.
 In January 1702 they were advised by the sympathetic prison governor to avoid the arduous march to Marseilles by joining the last of the bands of convicts heading for Dunkirk where the six galleys of the Atlantic fleet were based.
 They were given a wagon and spared the worst deprivations of the journey.
-But on arrival, they were assigned to the galleys: Marteilhe served first on board the Heureuse commanded by Commodore de la Pailleterie, then later on the flagship La Palme.
+On arrival, they were consigned to the galleys: Marteilhe served first on board the Heureuse commanded by Commodore de la Pailleterie, then later on the flagship La Palme.

 The Chain gang

-Marteilhe did not in fact escape the horrors of the chain-gang for, after several years in the Atlantic fleet, following the surrender of Dunkirk to the English in 1712, he and twenty-two fellow Huguenots compelled to transfer to the galleys in Marseilles.
+Marteilhe did not after all escape the horrors of the chain-gang for, after several years in the Atlantic fleet, following the surrender of Dunkirk to the English in 1712, he and twenty-two fellow Huguenots compelled to transfer to the galleys in Marseilles.

 Illustration from Gaston Tournier's Les galères de France et les galériens protestants (1944)